bitcapital-hq/bitcapital-core-sdk/README.md

 ## Getting started (From source)

-Install the dependencies:
+Install the dependencies and make sure everything is OK by running the automated tests.
 ```bash
 yarn install
 yarn test
 ```

-Prepare the changes for publishing
+Prepare the changes for publishing using the Typescript compiler
 ```bash
 yarn run build
 ```